open-source-tabletop/scraplands/module-rules.md

 When you perform an Advance action you do not move your normal Move attribute in inches, instead you roll 3d6 and take the two highest rolls as your Movement attribute.
 If you roll any 1s, then you must make a control check as explained below.

-### Action: Coasting
+### Coasting

 When activating a car with 1 Command Point, if you fail the test to use the Command Point you may make a Move Action but only moving up to 3 inches directly forward instead of losing the Command Point.

-### Targets

-Cars may only target enemy cars that are over an inch away but otherwise may choose any enemy car as a target.

 ## Control Checks

 At times you may be at risk of losing control of your car; when being attacked, pushing your speed, or colliding with the terrain.
 When asked to perform a control check roll a d6, on a roll of a 1 you have failed the control check.

-- Take d6 hits as though hit with a Damage 3, Piercing 0 weapon - making Defence and Counter Rolls as normal.
-You take d6 hits regardless of how many cars or pieces of terrain you are in contact with.
+- You count as having taken a hit from a Damage 4 weapon, roll to counter this hit as normal.
-- If a control check causes your car to lose any hit points your activation immediately ends and your opponent may either rotate your car up to 45 degrees or move you 1 inch in any direction.
-If this move brings you into contact with terrain or any cars not originally hit this will trigger additional control checks.
+- If a control check causes your car to lose any hit points your activation immediately ends.

 ## Terrain